Army of the Ohio: 1st Army of the Ohio

 Buell was replaced as commander of the Department of the Ohio by Brig.
 Gen. Horatio G. Wright in August 1862, but because of Wright's junior rank, Maj.
 Gen. Henry W. Halleck ordered Thomas to replace Wright in command.
 However, Thomas foresaw a major battle and felt it unwise to change an army commander on the eve of battle.
 Thus Buell remained in command of the Army and Thomas was made his second-in-command.

 The battle Thomas foresaw occurred on October 8, 1862, west of Perryville, Kentucky.
 Confederate General Braxton Bragg had marched into Kentucky to recruit soldiers and take the state from the Union.
 The full force of Buell's command was gathering when Bragg attacked.
 Known as the Battle of Perryville, or the Battle of Chaplin Hills, casualties were very high on both sides.

 Union casualties totaled 4,276 (894 killed, 2,911 wounded, 471 captured or missing).
 Confederate casualties were 3,401 (532 killed, 2,641 wounded, 228 captured or missing).
-[1] Although Union losses were higher, Bragg withdrew from Kentucky when the fighting was over, and therefore Perryville is considered a strategic victory for the Union.
+[1] Although Union losses were comparatively much higher, Bragg withdrew from Kentucky when the fighting was over, and therefore Perryville is considered a strategic victory for the Union.

 Buell was subsequently relieved of all field command.
 Maj.
-Gen. William S. Rosecrans was appointed to command the Army of Ohio.
+Gen. William S. Rosecrans was appointed to command the Army of the Ohio.
 He was also appointed to the command of the Department of the Cumberland and subsequently renamed his forces the Army of the Cumberland.

 2nd Army of the Ohio

 On 25 March 1863, Maj.
 Gen. Ambrose Burnside assumed command of the Department of the Ohio headquartered in Cincinnati, Ohio.
-On March 19, 1863 two divisions of the IX Corps under Maj.
+On March 19, 1863, two divisions of the IX Corps under Maj.
 Gen. John G. Parke had been ordered from Virginia to Burnside's department.
-On April 27, 1863 the War Department ordered all troops in Kentucky not belonging to IX Corps to be organized into the XXIII Corps under the commanded of Maj.
+On April 27, 1863, the War Department ordered all troops in Kentucky not belonging to IX Corps to be organized into the XXIII Corps under the commanded of Maj.
 Gen. George L. Hartsuff.
 By May 1863 Burnside had consolidated the forces of Kentucky into the IX Corps and XXIII Corps which he styled the Army of the Ohio.
 Thus, Burnside became one of the few officers to directly command two completely different armies (he had earlier commanded the Army of the Potomac).
 The IX Corps was soon transferred to Mississippi in June to participate in the siege of Vicksburg but was returned to the Army of the Ohio in August.

 Meanwhile, the new Army of the Ohio' XXIII Corps repelled Morgan's Ohio raid, although the entire army rarely functioned as one complete unit during this campaign.
 Reunited with the IX Corps and the addition of a cavalry division, Burnside moved to Knoxville, Tennessee.
 There he defeated the Confederates at the Battle of Fort Sanders in the Knoxville Campaign.
 After the battle, he asked to be relieved of command due to illness.
 Maj.
 Gen. John G. Foster replaced Burnside as commander of the Army and Department of the Ohio on December 9.